AndreaJens/rakugaki-rumble/README.md

 * hitting the opponent during the start of their hitstun frames floats them.
 A sample starter can be either A > 2A, 2A > 236A or e.g. A > 236A
 * then, hit them before they hit the ground.
 Every wall hit reverses the momentum of the character that was hit
 * max 2 bounces per combo before wall splat, unless Infinity Install is active
 * currently there is no block.
-Backdash (4), Forward Jump (9) and Jaguar Knee (632A) have startup invul
+Backdash (4), Forward Jump (9) have startup invulnerability

 ### Extra remarks
 * the input buffer accepts negative edge inputs for specials
 * ONLINE MULTIPLAYER IS STILL EXPERIMENTAL!
 Watch out, there might be one-sided rollbacks!
 * it works via direct IP connection -> use Radmin VPN or Hamachi for the best results
 * Auto Button Masher is a DEBUG setting that will replace a player with a randomly mashing CPU opponent - DON'T use it online unless you are heavy on trolling
-* VS CPU works ONLY against Naomi, currently, and the CPU is relatively dumb
+* All characters have a CPU with 3 levels